How to Hire BRIAN WILSON For Your Event!

 “My state of being has been elevated,” explains Brian Wilson, “because I’ve been exercising, writing songs.
 I’m in a better frame of mind these days.
 It feels great – it’s like I see some light.
 Things make sense to me again.”

-As recent events have shown, the man and his music have the power to take an audience beyond mere nostalgia, to reach across generations and deliver a musical experience that is timeless and unforgettable.
+As recent events have shown, the man and his music have the power to take an audience beyond mere nostalgia, to reach across generations, and to deliver a musical experience that is timeless and unforgettable.

 Ultimately, it is a most profound resurgence of a legendary career, one that began to take shape on Labor Day weekend, 1961, in Hawthorne, California.